fossasia/open-event-server/README.md

 ## API Access and Import/Export

+Every installation of the project includes the API docs with Swagger, e.g. here on the test install http://open-event-dev.herokuapp.com/api/v2/ .

+A hosted version of the API docs is available in the gh-pages branch of the repository at https://fossasia.github.io/open-event-orga-server/api/v2/

 The data of events is provided over API endpoints as described [here](/docs/API.md)

 It is also possible to export or import data matching the API structure as a compressed file with JSON and binary media files.
 Read more about this [here](/docs/IMPORT_EXPORT.md).